skn3/forme/README.md

 ```

-## Custom Drivers / Integration <a name="customDriversIntegration"></a>
+## <a name="customDriversIntegration"></a> Custom Drivers / Integration

-As has been stated many times in this readme, Forme has been designed to go anywhere.
-To do this, we have abstracted out all the functionality required to speak to your 3rd party modules/sdks/runtimes.
-All functionality that Forme needs from the outside world, can be found in the `FormeDriver` class (in *lib/driver.js*).
+As has been stated many times, Forme has been designed to go anywhere.
+Do Anything!
+We have abstracted out all of the functionality required to speak to your 3rd party modules/sdks/runtimes.
+This functionality can be found in the `FormeDriver` class (see *lib/driver.js*).

-Forme is being developed using *express* to test with, but eventually we plan to write additional drivers.
-If you would like to integrate into your own codebase, then just extend the `FormeDriver` class and then apply it to your form using `form.driver(FormeDriver)`.
-The `FormeDriver` you pass in **must** be an es6 class.
-When Forme comes to build your active form, it will create a new instance of this class.
+Forme is being developed using *express*, but eventually we plan to write additional drivers.
+If you would like to integrate into your own codebase, then just extend `FormeDriver` and apply it to your form using `form.driver(FormeDriver)`.
+The `FormeDriver` you pass to `form.drive()` **must** be a pointer to (**not** and instance of) an es6 class.
+When Forme comes to build your active form, it will create a disposable instance of this class.

 ```javascript
 const forme = require('forme');